Pap2Pat: Benchmarking Outline-Guided Long-Text Patent Generation with Patent-Paper Pairs: Experiments

-\textbf{Retrieval.} In Figure \ref{fig:retrievers}, we show ablation results for the retriever.
-We include two baselines: \textit{NoPaper} does not add any context from the paper, and \textit{AbstractOnly} uses only the abstract.
-As an upper bound, we use \textit{BM25Oracle,} where the BM25 query is the original patent text.
-We find that adding paper context substantially improves performance across metrics, demonstrating that associated papers provide valuable information.
-We observe a monotonically increasing performance across models and outline granularities.
-There is a small yet consistent gap between \textit{BM25} and \textit{BM25Oracle}.
-This suggests that using the outline as a BM25 query is an effective approach, and that more elaborate retrieval methods could close that gap further.
+\textbf{Impact of Outline Granularity.} In \Cref{fig:granularity}, we observe a consistent improvement across coverage, factuality and BERTScore with more detailed outlines: users can directly improve output quality by providing more details.
+Notably, contrary to our experiments on length control, the improvements in coverage are achieved without longer outputs and without decreasing factuality.

-\textbf{Differences between Domains. } We analyze the performance across domains and show the results in Table \ref{tab:domains}.
-We include the two most represented domains in the dataset: computer science and biology.
-All models perform slightly better on patents from biology, with the difference being more pronounced in ROUGE-L than in BERTScore.
+\textbf{Impact of Selection of Paper Context.} We study how providing informative context taken from the paper influences results.
+In \Cref{fig:retrievers}, we show retriever ablation results including two baselines: \textit{NoPaper} does not add any context from the paper, and \textit{AbstractOnly} uses only the abstract.
+As an upper bound, we use \textit{BM25Oracle,} where the BM25 query is the original patent text instead of the outline.
+We observe a monotonically increasing performance, demonstrating that associated papers provide valuable information.
+There is only a small gap between \textit{BM25} and \textit{BM25Oracle}, suggesting that the outline is an effective BM25 query and that more elaborate retrieval methods could close the gap further.

-\textbf{\textbf{Test} Data Contamination.} We use the non-contaminated test set (nc-test) to study the effect of potential pre-trained memorization on the task performance.
-If patents are (partially) memorized, one would expect a sudden drop in performance when evaluating on patents published after the pre-training cutoff date.
-We observe an equal or slightly increased BERTScore and a slightly decreased ROUGE-L, which are more likely attributed to random noise or domain shifts (see Appendix \ref{sec:dataset_stats_appendix}), and do not indicate systematic issues with LLM memorization affecting our results.
+\textbf{Test Data Contamination. } If patents are (partially) memorized during pre-training, one would expect a sudden drop in performance when evaluating on patents published after the pre-training cutoff date, i.e., on the non-contaminated test set.
+We see only minor differences in text similarity and SCALE metrics, though the style scores drop significantly (see \Cref{sec:nc-test-results}).
+This is likely due to domain distribution shifts (see \Cref{sec:dataset_stats_appendix}).
+Overall, the results do not indicate systematic issues with memorization.